pixlsus/website/src/articles/siril-tutorial/index.md

 We will start with processing the calibration files, and then processing the lights.

-#### 1. Preparing the bias frames
+#### Preparing the bias frames

-1. Set the working directory to the Bias sub-folder by clicking on `Change dir…`:
+1. Set the working directory to the Bias sub-folder by clicking on `Change dir…`.

 ![](https://i.imgur.com/JscqgBj.jpg)

 2. We will use the 20 bias frames to generate a master-bias frame.
-To load the bias frames, click on the `+` button as shown (make sure that you select **RAW DSLR Camera Files** in the combo box) and select the bias frames located in the Bias subfolder:
+To load the bias frames, click on the `+` button as shown (make sure that you select **RAW DSLR Camera Files** in the combo box) and select the bias frames located in the Bias subfolder.

 ![](https://i.imgur.com/wnfTwRf.jpg)